 |They live in moist woodland and evergreen forests.
 They eat mainly fruit.|

 To all of our readers/friends/family…we thank you for traveling along with us.
 We never imagined we’d have some many readers from all over the world.
-Each and every one of you, mean the world to us and your readership is a huge inspiration in every aspect of our travels.
+All of you mean the world to us, and your readership is a huge inspiration in every aspect of our travels.

 Photo from one year ago today, February 20, 2017:

 |While at the pharmacy in Geeveston, we noticed this antique wagon atop the bakery/restaurant.
 For more photos, please click here.|